HL7/daf-research/pages/_includes/daf-index.md

 [Data Access Framework] is an US initiative sponsored by the  [Office of the National Coordinator (ONC)].

 1. [DAF-Research IG] : The DAF-Research IG defines the conformance requirements for capabilities used by researchers to access data about multiple patients.
 These requirements have been developed based on [PCORnet] research activities.
-The DAF-Research IG is being balloted as "For Comments only ballot".

 ---